-There is no cure for rosacea, but there are treatments available to help keep the symptoms under control.
+There is no currently no known cure for rosacea, but there are treatments available to help keep the symptoms under control.

 Long-term treatment will usually be necessary, although there may be periods where your symptoms improve and you can stop treatment temporarily.

 For most people, treatment will involve a combination of self-help measures and medication.
 The specific treatments that are recommended will depend on your symptoms.